BestTimesToVisit.com Logo

 money

 While credit cards are widely accepted in hotels and larger restaurants, always have some Lebanese Pounds (LBP) on hand for smaller shops, taxis, and street food.
-Exchange rates can fluctuate, so check a reliable source like the official Sayrafa rate or ask your hotel for the current best rate when converting USD or EUR.
+Exchange rates can fluctuate, so check a reliable source like the official Lebanese Central Bank website or ask your hotel for the current black market rate, which is often more favorable than the official one.

 transport

-Taxis are plentiful and affordable, but agree on a fare *before* you get in, or insist on the meter.
-For a more authentic and budget-friendly experience, try the 'service' taxis – these are shared taxis that follow fixed routes; just tell the driver your destination and they'll let you know if it's on their way.
+Taxis are plentiful and affordable, but always agree on a fare *before* you get in, or insist on using the meter.
+For a more authentic and even cheaper experience, try the 'service' taxis – these are shared taxis that follow fixed routes; just tell the driver your destination and they'll let you know if it's on their way.

 culture